Ella-bear/Data_Analysis-Agent/README.md

 Feel free to fork this project, open issues, or submit pull requests.
 Let’s empower local experts together!

-Built with ❤️ to mpowering local businesses with AI-driven insights 🤖.
+Built with ❤️ to empowering local businesses with AI-driven insights 🤖.